darccio/medeina/README.md

 ## Status

-Medeina is fully functional but it still green and young.
+Medeina is fully functional and tested but it's still green and young.
 It may lack some useful functionality.
 If you use HttpRouter, give Medeina a try.
 All real world experience is welcome.

 ## Install